Theoretical study of the crystal structure of the bilayer nickel oxychloride Sr$_3$Ni$_2$O$_5$Cl$_2$ and analysis of possible unconventional superconductivity: Results and Discussions

 \subsection{Formation energy (enthalpy)}

 To examine the possibility for the synthesis of Sr$_3$Ni$_2$O$_5$Cl$_2$, we calculated formation energies for some possible chemical reactions as presented in Table~\ref{tab:form}.
 Here, the formation energy is defined as the total energy of the right-hand side of the chemical equation relative to that for the left-hand side.
-We found that Sr$_2$NiO$_2$Cl$_2$ + SrNiO$_3$ and SrNiO$_3$ + SrNiO$_2$ + SrCl$_2$ have similar total energies to that of the target compound Sr$_3$Ni$_2$O$_5$Cl$_2$.
+Huge (negative) formation energies for reactions (a)(b) mean that the left-hand sides of (a)(b) are very unstable and unlikely the final products after the chemical reaction, while they are perhaps good starting points to promote the chemical reaction.
+On the other hand, we found that Sr$_2$NiO$_2$Cl$_2$ + SrNiO$_3$ and SrNiO$_3$ + SrNiO$_2$ + SrCl$_2$ have similar total energies to that of the target compound Sr$_3$Ni$_2$O$_5$Cl$_2$.
 This result suggests that, even by starting from the relatively unstable compounds including SrO$_2$, which was used in synthesis of similar oxychlorides, Sr$_2$NiO$_2$Cl$_2$~\cite{Tsujimoto}, Sr$_2$CoO$_3$Cl, and Sr$_3$Co$_2$O$_5$Cl$_2$~\cite{Cava}, a synthesis can be trapped in the middle of the reaction.

 However, this problem might be resolved by the high-pressure synthesis, as adopted in Ref.~\onlinecite{Tsujimoto} for Sr$_2$NiO$_2$Cl$_2$.
 Figure~\ref{fig:enthalpy} presents that the formation enthalpy with respect to the applied pressure for chemical reactions (c)(d) that are defined in Table~\ref{tab:form}.
 Here, the enthalpy is defined as the sum of the total energy and the $pV$ term, where $p$ and $V$ are the pressure and the volume, respectively.
 We found that the formation enthalpy goes to negative even for reaction (d).